-To help ensure that safety, advance online ticketing for various arrival times is required, with a limited number of tickets available for each arrival time.
+To help ensure safety for all visitors, advance online ticketing for various arrival times is required, with a limited number of tickets available for each arrival time.
 Advance tickets are required for admission, and no walk-ins will be allowed.
 Members must also reserve their tickets online, as their free admission will count towards the total number of tickets available during each time slot.
-Those who would like to use a guest pass or are eligible for one of the Gardens’ complimentary visiting days, please call CMBG to reserve your complimentary ticket(s).

 - Follow all social distancing recommendations, maintaining a six-foot distance between you and other guests and staff.